-Nan ne of S Student: Period of Rotation: Nan ne of l Preceptor: 1=Excellent 2=Acceptable 3=Below Expectations 1. a) Effort during rotation period b) Ability to organize available time c) Ability to conceptually grasp the a ims of the rotation d) e) Ability to learn methods Experimental precision and accura су f) g) Ability to interpret results Ability to amicably work alongside others in laboratory h) Success in achieving and completi ng goals set for rotation
+Period of Rotation:

+Name of Preceptor:

+1=Excellent 2=Acceptable 3=Below Expectations

+a) Effort during rotation period

+b) Ability to organize available time

+c) Ability to conceptually grasp the aims of the rotation

+d) Ability to learn methods

+e) Experimental precision and accuracy

+f) Ability to interpret results

+g) Ability to amicably work alongside others in laboratory

+h) Success in achieving and completing goals set for rotation

-- 2. Overall prediction of this student's potential to do independent research. - 3.
-Please list in order of importance your opinion of this student's greatest strengths and weaknesses.
+2. Overall prediction of the student's potential to do independent research.

+3. Please list in order of importance your opinion of this student's greatest strengths and weaknesses.